alwaysrejoice/computer_network/MultithreadedChatRoom/readME.md

 $ gcc multithread_server.c -o mserver
 $ gcc gcc multithread_client.c -o mclient

-this will compile these two programs separately.
+please compile these two programs separately.

 to start the char server, you can simply enter the following command on the terminal:
 $ ./mserver